The Swiss Mennonite Cultural and Historical Association - SMCHA

 and Poland on their way to the Ukraine.

-Major purposes of the SMCHA are to educate descendents of
+Major purposes of the SMCHA are to educate descendants of

 the Swiss Mennonites on the origin and culture of this group through various